RevathiGuduru123/my2-Guduru/README.md

 | BasketBall |  Team Work         |    two         |
 | olleyBall  |  Stress Relief     |    one         |
 | Tennis     |  Mental Focus      |    two         |

+# quotes
+> If I have seen further it is by standing on the shoulders of giants - *Isaac Newton*
+> Somewhere,something is incredible is waiting to be known by - *Carl Sagan*